 redis-cli XADD userdata-stream * value '{"key":"userdata-events:alice-1/visited","records":[{"id":"alice-1","page_name":"search","query_row_count":"5","track_id":"","track_title":"Sample","track_type":"QUERY","track_url":"/search?q=Sample","lastplus":"2025-11-03 12:00:00","action":"v"}]}'

-Look for RECORD_EXEC and optionally auto_ hash lines.
+Watch the logs for RECORD_EXEC and any auto_ hash lines.

 Unit Tests